serra/invoice-automator/readme.md

 ## Doing

-* list the last emails with te admin inbox tokens
 * Save email to draft box in Google workspace.
   Google has a [Python API] that requires Python 3.10.7+, so we'd need to upgrade Python ✅.